bobdavies2000/OpenCVB/README.md

 ![Graphical user interface, application Description automatically generated](media/5db655fc1b209508cc62adeeab3f7a2a.png)

-*The image in the bottom left is the output of the RedCloud_Core algorithm where each cell is consistently identified by applying reduction in X and Y to the point cloud image.
+*The image in the bottom left is the output of the RedCloud_Basics algorithm where each cell is consistently identified by applying reduction in X and Y to the point cloud image.
 The bottom right image shows the RedCloud output after processing with OpenCV’s ConvexHull API.
 The upper left and right images appear with every algorithm – RGB on the left and the point cloud on the right.*

 # Recent Changes – April 2022